Esurielt/spirit-seeker-site/src/site/notes/00 Player Guide/Campaign Guide.md

 ### A New Dawn of Magic
-Amid the majestic metropolis of Azulihrun, the empire’s testament to progress, whispers of the ancient myths dance just beyond the reach of modern life.
-Many have never felt the benign call of the Great Spirits nor the intimate whispers of local spirits that once wove magic into the very fabric of Erythea.
+Amid the majestic metropolis of Azulihrun, the empire’s testament to progress, whispers of the ancient myths dance just beyond the modern life.
+Many have never felt the benign call of the Great Spirits nor the intimate whispers of local spirits that wove magic into the very fabric of reality.
 Yet, these are not mere fables, but remnants of a heritage eclipsed by the dazzling Arcane Revolution.

 A century ago, magic was an tradition practiced in every corner of Erythea, from humble village folk to majestic royalty—a power harnessed by communion with the Great Spirits and natural spirits alike, conjuring remarkable effects through an emotional attunement to reality's subtle whispers.
 We would speak in reverent tones of villagers who could hum ancient songs to coax flame to life on a frigid night, or recount tales of court mages divining fate of nations and protecting realms with their magical might.
 This communion with spirits was an intimate art—personal, often unpredictable, but deeply woven into the various cultures in Erythea.

 The world has been transformed by Cerulium—a magical mineral discovered some eighty years ago, marking the dawn of the Arcane Revolution.
-Cerulium charged with magical energies within carefully devised chambers can act as a conduit for consistent spellcasting.
-Today's arcane engineer does not coax or commune but instruct and command—weaving power inside ingeniously devised artifice and the reliable power stored within cyan-hued crystals.
-It replaced the need of a constant dialogue with factory pipelines and innovative machines.
+Charged Cerulium stones can act as a conduit for consistent spellcasting.
+Today's arcane engineer does not coax or commune but instruct and command—weaving power inside ingeniously devised artifice through the reliable power stored within the cyan-hued crystals.
+It replaced the need of a constant dialogue with the spirits in spellcasting and turned it into factory pipelines and innovative machines.
 Now Arcane trains traverse vast territories, connecting cities and countries, while various gadgets proliferate daily life, executing harmless effect at a fingers' touch.
 Arcane academies preach a new dogma—one shorn of spirit-bound traditions and steeped in scientific principles and Cerulium techniques.

 Innovators herald this age as one of rationality and progress; detractors mourn it as an era where magic is stripped of its soul.
 The truth is, many among the city dwellers have grown detached from these ancient practices that shaped our history.
 The new generation, uprooted by a rush for new opportunities in the cities, have been schooled by industrious peddlers in virtues synonymous with advancement—convenience, speed, control.
 To question this narrative is to be brushed aside as nostalgic at best or be derided as superstitious at worst.
 Yet still, whispers persist—myths and fables passed down by elders where spirits strode alongside mortals—of magic that defies explanation by any Cerulium device.